Algebraic cycles

 In this lecture we discuss Jannsen's proof that the category of classical motives is semi-simple if and only if the equivalence relation is numerical equivalence.
 The reference is Jannsen's article.

-In this lecture we state the Standard Conjectures A, B, and C, and various implications among them.
+In this lecture we state the Standard Conjectures A, B, C, D, and I, and various implications among them.